A Fleeting GLIMPSE of N/O Enrichment at Cosmic Dawn: Evidence for Wolf Rayet N Stars in a z = 6.1 Galaxy: JWST/NIRSpec Spectra

 \section{JWST/NIRSpec Spectra}

 RXCJ2248 is a galaxy at $z\sim6.1$ that is lensed into multiple images by the Abell S1063 cluster ($\alpha=$22:48:44.13,~$\delta=-$44:31:57.50) at a redshift of $z =0.348$.
-We present an analysis of the brightest image, RXCJ2248-ID3 ($J=25.0$), which has a magnification of $\mu\sim7$ \citep{furtak25}.
+We present an analysis of the brightest image, RXCJ2248-ID3 ($J=25.0$), which has a magnification of $\mu\sim7$ \citep{furtak26}.
 RXCJ2248-ID was discovered as a $z\sim6$ candidate \citep{boone13,monna14} using the 16-band {\it HST} photometry of the CLASH Survey and spectroscopically-confirmed via VIsible Multi-Object Spectrograph (VIMOS)/VLT observations by \citet{balestra13}.
-RXCJ2248-ID3 was soon found to be an exciting extreme emission line galaxy via ground-based spectroscopy \citep{mainali17}, with strong detections of high-ionization emission such as \ion{O}{3}] \W\W1661,1666 and ion{C}{4} \W\W1548,1550 but no \ion{He}{2}, suggesting star formation as the ionizing source rather than an AGN.
-These spectra motivated further rest-UV$+$optical study with {\it JWST}/NIRSpec by \citet{topping24a}.
-This work performed direct metallicity calculations to show that RXCJ2248-ID3 is one of the most extreme N/O-enhanced ($\log(\rm N/O)=-0.39^{+0.11}_{-0.10}$), metal-poor ($12+\log(\rm O/H)=7.43^{+0.17}_{-0.09}$) galaxies, with high-ionization ([\ion{O}{3}] \W5008/[\ion{O}{2}] \W3727 = 184), and high nebular density ($6.4\times10^4 \leq n_e\ (\rm cm^{-3}) \leq 3.1\times10^5$).
-They also used spectral energy distribution (SED) fitting with a constant star formation history to characterize the low stellar mass ($M_\star\sim10^8\ M_\odot$) and young-massive star population ($\sim2$ Myr) of RXCJ2248. \citet{topping24a}, therefore, suggest that the N/O enrichment may be due to a short-lived phase that many $z>6$ bursty galaxies experience.
+RXCJ2248-ID3 was soon found to be an exciting extreme emission line galaxy via ground-based spectroscopy \citep{mainali17}, with strong detections of high-ionization emission such as \ion{O}{3}] \W\W1661,1666 and \ion{C}{4} \W\W1548,1550 but no \ion{He}{2}, suggesting star formation as the ionizing source rather than an AGN.

+The early spectra of RXCJ2248-ID3 motivated further rest-UV$+$optical study with {\it JWST}/NIRSpec by \citet{topping24a}.
+This work performed direct metallicity calculations to show that RXCJ2248-ID3 is one of the most extreme N/O-enhanced ($\log(\rm N/O)=-0.39^{+0.11}_{-0.10}$), metal-poor ($12+\log(\rm O/H)=7.43^{+0.17}_{-0.09}$) galaxies, with high-ionization ([\ion{O}{3}] \W5008/[\ion{O}{2}] \W3728 = 184) and high nebular density ($6.4\times10^4 \leq n_e\ (\rm cm^{-3}) \leq 3.1\times10^5$).
+They also used spectral energy distribution (SED) fitting with a constant star formation history to characterize its low stellar mass ($M_\star\sim10^8\ M_\odot$) and young-massive star population ($\sim2$ Myr) of RXCJ2248. \citet{topping24a}, therefore, suggest that the N/O enrichment may be due to a short-lived phase that many $z>6$ bursty galaxies experience.
 In this paper, we build on the work of \citet{topping24a} with new, extraordinarily deep rest-optical {\it JWST}/NIRSpec observations of RXCJ2248-ID3 from the GLIMPSE-D Survey, a Director’s Discretionary Time follow-up program described below.